 University Housing partners with students, the Pride Center and partners campuswide to create welcoming and inclusive spaces for all students.

-Gender-inclusive housing is one of the ways University Housing supports students who identify as transgender, genderqueer, or gender questioning (TGQQ).
-This community may be a good fit for you if you consider yourself supportive of or a member of the TGQQ community, and are comfortable having a roommate of any gender identity or expression.
-Offering this option continues our efforts to create accepting and comfortable communities for all students living within University Housing.
+Gender-inclusive housing is one of the ways we support students who identify as transgender, genderqueer, or gender questioning (TGQQ) as we strive to create accepting and comfortable communities for all students living within University Housing.

 What is gender-inclusive housing?

 Gender-inclusive housing is an option in which two or more students share a room or apartment regardless of their gender, sexual orientation, identity, or expression.

 All students who consider themselves supportive of or a member of the TGQQ community, and are comfortable having a roommate of any gender identity or expression are eligible for this housing option.

 Gender-inclusive housing is available throughout University Housing.
 All students indicate their preference related to gender-inclusive housing in the housing application.

 First-year students can request the gender-inclusive Living Learning Program (Yosemite Tower 6) or a gender-inclusive room in another Living Learning Program, near others on the floor who also requested this option.
 After housing applications are in, we will assess demand and assign students accordingly.
 All assignments are based on demand and availability

 Continuing students can self-select into gender-inclusive apartments, which are viewable to those who requested this option.

 What is the process to apply?